How to Decode and Heal Your Emotions – The Traditional Chinese Medicine Way

 emotions chinese medicine jennifer raye

-Traditional Chinese Medicine is an ancient system of healing that has been used by physicians for over 2500 years.
+Traditional Chinese Medicine is an ancient system of healing that physicians have used for over 2500 years.
 The practice of Chinese Medicine includes acupuncture, herbal medicine, various forms of massage and bodywork, physical exercises, and food therapy.
-It’s a holistic system that can be used to address all kinds of health problems, including emotional difficulties.
+It’s a holistic system that can address a wide range of health problems, including emotional difficulties.

-Chinese Medicine maps the body and mind as an inter-related web of interactions and relationships.
-It relies on the principle that a part can only truly be explained by looking at the whole.
+Chinese Medicine maps the body and mind as an interrelated web of interactions and relationships.
+It relies on the principle that a part can be truly understood only by looking at the whole.

 Within Chinese Medicine, emotions are recognized as a major influence on illness and vitality.
-Within Traditional Chinese Medicine, emotions are related to organ systems and the five elements.
-When emotions go on for too long, are held onto, or are not expressed, it’s a sign of imbalance.
+In Traditional Chinese Medicine, emotions are associated with organ systems and the five elements.
+When emotions persist for too long, are held onto, or go unexpressed, it’s a sign of imbalance.
 Those imbalances lead to disease and illness.

-You could say that each of the emotions has an energetic imprint.
-Fear causes energy to sink or freeze, anger rises upward, over-excitement disperses energy, worry and overthinking cause sluggishness, and grief or sadness causes energy to deflate.
+Each emotion has an energetic imprint.
+Fear causes energy to sink or freeze; anger rises upward; over-excitement disperses energy; worry and overthinking cause sluggishness; and grief or sadness causes energy to deflate.

 Fear || The Kidneys, Bladder, and Adrenals